sxs-collaboration/catalog_tools/README.md

 Example scripts to interact with the SXS Catalog (https://black-holes.org/waveforms) and its data, hosted on Zenodo (https://zenodo.org).
 The data in the catalog is described in https://arxiv.org/abs/1904.04831.

 This repo contains the following python scripts:
+  * `get_sxs_bbh_catalog.py` -- download waveforms, horizon quantities, and metadata for all binary-black-holes simulations in the SXS catalog
   * `get_sxs_public_metadata.py` -- download publicly available metadata for the catalog into JSON files
   * `convert_sxs_to_lvc.py` -- convert an SXS waveform into the LVC format (BETA)
   * `convert_sxs_metdata_txt_to_json.py` -- convert an SXS metadata.txt file to JSON format